The Battery In My Ring Device Seems to Drain Too Fast

 At temperatures below 40°F, lithium polymer batteries are less effective at holding a charge.
-Since Ring devices use lithium polymer batteries, when the temperature drops below 40°F, it may be necessary to charge your Ring product more often.
+Since Ring devices use lithium polymer batteries, when the temperature drops below 40°F, it may be necessary to charge your battery more often.

 Battery performance will return to normal once the weather warms up and remains above freezing.

-Click here for more information on battery life and cold weather.
+Learn more about battery life and cold weather.

 The more events captured by your Ring devices, the more your battery is used.
 Using Live View often can also drain your battery faster.